For electronics novices

 Area Groups & VAG

-The MERG Area Groups are always pleased to welcome new members and will do their best to help novices to electronics.
+The MERG area groups as described here, Area Groups, are always pleased to welcome new members and will do their best to help novices to electronics.
 For those who do not have access to an area group we also have the Virtual Area Group (VAG) which meets on line via Zoom and provides as much of the benefits of an area group as iss possible on line.
 The VAG activities have included presentations aimed especially at novices.
 NB.
 With actual meetings cancelled for the time being many of the area groups are using Zoom to keep in touch.

 Special Interest Groups (SIGs)